Skip to main content

 2. Registrability check

-After the formal examination we check the registrability of your invention, in other words if the invention relates to a technical solution that is industrially applicable.
+After the formal examination, we check the registrability of your invention.
+In other words, we check whether the invention relates to a technical solution that is industrially applicable.

-We also check that the invention does not refer to
+We also check that the invention does not solely relate to

-• schemes, rules and methods for performing mental acts, playing games or doing business
+• a scheme, rule or method for performing mental acts, playing games or doing business

 • plant varieties